-Mr. Pin-Te Lin is a PhD Candidate in Finance at the Australian National University (ANU) and works as a Lecturer in Real Estate Finance and Investment at Henley Business School.
+Dr. Pin-Te Lin is a PhD graduate in Finance at the Australian National University (ANU) and works as a Lecturer in Real Estate Finance and Investment at Henley Business School.
 Prior to joining Henley, Pin-Te was the Higher Degree Research student representative in the Research School of Finance, Statistics, and Actuarial Studies at the ANU.

-Pin-Te considers himself very lucky to study for his PhD in Finance under the supervision of Dr. Dean Katselas and Dr. Anna von Reibnitz at the ANU.
+Pin-Te considers himself very lucky to have studied for his PhD in Finance under the supervision of Dr. Dean Katselas and Dr. Anna von Reibnitz at the ANU.
 Following them, Pin-Te is committed to continual improvement as a passionate educator and researcher at Henley Business School.

 - MPhil in Real Estate Finance, University of Cambridge, UK